-Dr Pamela von Hurst, a member of the Ministry of Health’s Eating and Activity Guidelines Technical Advisory Group, agrees the new statement will help New Zealanders understand that most Kiwis can enjoy eggs daily without restriction.
-Dr von Hurst, who is a Senior Lecturer in Human Nutrition at Massey University says, “a lot of people have been concerned about potential health consequences of eggs in the diet.”
+Dr Pamela von Hurst, Senior Lecturer in Human Nutrition at Massey University and a member of the Ministry of Health’s Eating and Activity Guidelines Technical Advisory Group agrees the new statement will help New Zealanders understand that most Kiwis can enjoy eggs daily without restriction.
+Dr von Hurst says “a lot of people have been concerned about potential health consequences of eggs in the diet.”
 “I think it is great that there has now been some clarification about the guidelines around consumption of eggs because they are such a useful, healthy contribution to the diet,” Dr von Hurst adds.

-New Zealand nutrition experts are in agreement that eating eggs every day can be a beneficial part of a healthy balanced diet.
-Professor Elaine Rush, scientific advisor for New Zealand Nutrition Foundation and esteemed Professor of Nutrition at AUT says, “the statement about being able to eat eggs every day for most people is a very sensible one.”
-Through recent studies on eggs we know more about the health benefits and nutritional value of eggs than ever before.
+New Zealand nutrition experts agree that eating eggs every day can be a beneficial part of a healthy balanced diet.
+Professor Elaine Rush, scientific advisor for New Zealand Nutrition Foundation and esteemed Professor of Nutrition at AUT says, “the statement about being able to eat eggs every day for most people is a very sensible one.
+Through recent studies on eggs, we know more about the health benefits and nutritional value of eggs than ever before.
 Recent studies conducted in healthy people show no effect of daily egg intake on blood cholesterol levels3,4,5 and the latest scientific evidence shows no association between increased intake of dietary cholesterol and increased risk of heart disease or stroke.6

 Head of Performance Nutrition at High Performance Sport NZ and NZ Registered Dietitian Jeni Pearce also encourages people to eat eggs, and says most of the athletes she works with would have them every day in some form.
 “The unique thing about an egg is that it is a complete source of the highest quality protein, while not being a high calorie food, so it’s very easy to add an egg to the diet for great nutrition,” she explains.
 “Many athletes don’t get enough protein at breakfast and eggs are a great way to increase this.”
 Pearce concurs with New Zealand’s nutrition experts that the new statement agreed by the Ministry of Health will be helpful for Kiwis who can now be assured it is okay for most people to eat eggs every day.